12Mosch/File-Content-Aggregator/docs/user-guide.md

 - **Search Term Highlighting Not Working:**
   - Highlighting only applies to the content preview of files that _matched_ the Content Query.
   - Search terms are highlighted in both plain text and syntax-highlighted code previews, making it easy to locate the relevant parts of matched files.
+  - Multiple search terms in the Content Query are all highlighted in violet, making it easy to spot all matches.
   - Quoted terms like `"database"` are automatically highlighted without the quotes.
+  - Boolean operators (AND, OR) are not highlighted, only the actual search terms.
   - Hover over highlighted terms to see more information about the highlighting feature.

 ## Feedback and Support